 If your business is an ICO or token issuer:

 Bitwave works with some of the largest (by market cap) ICOs and token issuers worldwide.
 The crypto accounting and tax treatment of issuing tokens are very complex, but even those transactions can be managed in an auditable way by using the Bitwave platform.
 Please email firstname.lastname@example.org to discuss the ways in which we can help you to manage your ICO token tax liability tracking.

 If you are in the business of cryptocurrency mining:

-If you mine cryptocurrencies, you need to recognize the token rewards that you receive as business revenue.
+If you mine cryptocurrencies, you need to recognize the token rewards that you receive as taxable business revenue.
 Bitwave will automatically sync the fair market value of the coins that you mine, allowing you to easily set your cost basis and track monthly profits.
-Remember that any mining-related expenses (like mining equipment and power) can be deducted and if you paid for those in a cryptocurrency, you can use Bitwave to track them.
+Remember that any mining-related expenses (like mining equipment and power) are not taxable and can be deducted.
+If you paid for those in a cryptocurrency, you can use Bitwave to track them.

 If your business sold digital assets like Bitcoin or another cryptocurrency: